dala318/esphome-rego600/README.md

   - (untested) Communication with heat pump via ESPHome UART component
   - Provide input and output entities based on heat-pump model

+> **NOTE**: This integration is still in development and used at own risk.
+Connecting unsupported devices to your heat-pump via service interface may cause important settings to be overwritten and lost.
+Please start small with some read-only sensors.

 Add the following to your ESPHome config

 All entities are extendable with normal additional attrubutes as "unit_of_measurement", "state_class" etc.